dreamportdev/Osdev-Notes/98_Drivers/Timers.md

 ### Comparators

 The main counter is only suitable for polling the time, but it cannot generate interrupts.
 For that we have to use one of the comparators.
 The HPET will always have at least three comparators, but may have up to 32.
-In reality most vendors use the stock intel chip which comes with 3 comparators, although some older and more exotic hardware may provide more.
+In reality most vendors use the stock intel chip which comes with 3 comparators, but there are some other vendors of compatible hardware out there which may support more.

 By default the first two comparators are set up to mimic the PIT and RTC clocks, but they can be configured like the others.